October 30, 2005 (link)

 (It's Retro FunTM!)

-Brutal idea over here, to put together a list of your top 5 "perfect" albums.
+Brutal idea: put together a list of your top 5 "perfect" albums.
 Doesn't seem that hard at first, and I don't have any difficulty reeling off two dozen albums I think are so great as to be figuratively perfect.

 But albums that you can listen to "without skipping a track"?
 Where every single cut is Grade A stuff?
 Then you start thinking about "Octopus's Garden", about "A Remark You Made", about "For Corners", about "Drag".
 It's amazing how many bands/artists/whatever I love don't make the cut at all, like Weather Report (it's not that I dislike "Nubian Sundance", but I skip it just about every time).
 Or take an album like Dots and Loops -- if it weren't for "Refractions in the Plastic Pulse", right?